Network IO - cgroup - container

 This may lead to unexpected results when you process the results, but is a design decision.

-In our Green Metrics Dashboard we simply accumulate all the network traffic of all containers and then apply the CO2-Formula on top.
+In our Green Metrics Dashboard we simply accumulate all the network traffic of all containers and calculate CO2 emissions by applying the CO2-Formula on top.